 Marketing to Make Your Audience Happier

-Harvard Business Review interviewed the researcher of a 30-year study comparing European life satisfaction and the national level of spending on advertising.
+Harvard Business Review interviewed the researcher behind a 30-year study comparing European life satisfaction with national levels of advertising spending.
 Andrew Oswald and his University of Warwick team evaluated survey data from 900,000 citizens in 27 European countries between 1980 and 2011, revealing that the greater the national advertising spending, the unhappier the people.
 The analysis concluded that “if you doubled advertising spending, it would result in a 3% drop in life satisfaction.”

 For the 7th consecutive year, Finland ranked #1 as the happiest country in the annual World Happiness Report.
-Whether or not all Finnish people are happy, the New York Times generally described the national character as one of contentment, or “knowing when you have enough,” due in part to a government that guarantees the necessities.
+Whether or not all Finns are happy, the New York Times generally described the national character as one of contentment, or “knowing when you have enough,” due in part to a government that guarantees the necessities of life.

 “The Finnish way of life is summed up in ‘sisu,’ a trait said to be part of the national character.
 The word roughly translates to ‘grim determination in the face of hardships,’ such as the country’s long winters: Even in adversity, a Finn is expected to persevere, without complaining… Maybe it’s that their expectations for contentment are more reasonable, and if they aren’t met, in the spirit of sisu, they persevere.”